 Adrenal fatigue can be mild (and temporary), like the college student who pulls an all-nighter.
 But if burning the candle at both ends becomes a perpetual way of life, cortisol levels will be continuously high.
 And, as we know…what goes up must come down.
 Eventually, as your adrenal glands falter, unable to keep up with a constant demand for cortisol, your cortisol will become persistently low.
 At this point, you enter a more severe and debilitating late stage of stress—adrenal exhaustion.
 The onset of adrenal fatigue can be gradual or triggered by a single traumatic event, such as a major surgery, toxic exposure or life crisis.
 Adrenal fatigue is democratic—anyone can experience it: a student, teacher, CEO, caregiver, mothers, even children.

 In retrospect, I realize that I have had varying degrees of adrenal fatigue over the last five years.
 The transition to adrenal exhaustion began in early 2012—a year already fraught with professional and personal changes—when I came down with four consecutive upper respiratory infections over five months—each lingering longer than the last.
 Ultimately, this led to imbalances in mood and gut flora, mineral depletion, digestive distress and hormonal imbalance.
 At the end of last year, I was prescribed two separate courses of antibiotics, taken a month apart, further undermining my gut health and, consequently, my immune system.
 In my case, chronically elevated levels of cortisol resulted in my experiencing recurrent bouts of bronchitis, asthma, sinusitis or other respiratory infections.
-Chronic infections are one of the most commonly overlooked sources of stress and resistant adrenal fatigue, according to Dr. James Wilson, author of Adrenal Fatigue, The 21st Century Stress Syndrome.
+From an integrative health and functional medicine perspective, chronic infections are one of the most commonly overlooked sources of stress and resistant adrenal fatigue.

 There is, however, a gift in every health challenge.
 My body gave me no choice but to slow the pace of my life from a sprint to a crawl—no easy task for an obsessive-compulsive Type A perfectionist (and workaholic).
 It’s especially challenging in New York City, where taking yourself out of the fast lane can feel like career suicide.
 The upside?
 I’ve learned life lessons that I would not have otherwise.
 Like, making peace with being less than “perfect”.
 Saying “no” becomes easier when you have little energy, as does focusing on what—and who—really matters.
 Most importantly, I’ve learned that recovering from adrenal fatigue is a holistic process: it takes more than an Rx for thyroid hormone or adrenal support to “snap out” of a depleted state.